 Kurt Giehl

-Giehl was born and raised in Rochester, NY.
-He attended Drexel University.
+Giehl was born and raised in Rochester, NY, and attended Drexel University.
 After 23 years on Wall Street, Giehl decided to leave his financial career behind and pursue his passion for art full time.
-Having only dabbled in art while on Wall Street, Giehl and his husband relocated from Manhattan to East Hampton to fully immerse himself into the East End art scene.
-Primarily self-taught, Giehl has relied heavily on his collaboration with other Hamptons artists to develop and guide his creative journey.
+He and his husband relocated from Manhattan to East Hampton to fully immerse himself into the East End’s vibrant art scene.
+Largely self-taught, Giehl has developed his practice through collaboration with fellow Hamptons artists.

 “My seascape paintings highlight the subtleness of horizon – where air meets land meets water.
 I find the horizon fascinating and attempt to capture it using images I’ve taken on numerous fishing trips around East End bodies of water.
 My intent is that these paintings induce a level of calm and tranquility.
 Slightly abstracted, the paintings are intended to draw the viewer into a surreal and somewhat otherworldly scene.
 I intentionally limit my palette to further exaggerate the subtleness of my composition and create a soothing experience.